charles-r-earp/runn/README.md

 [![Build Status](https://travis-ci.com/charles-r-earp/runn.svg?branch=master)](https://travis-ci.com/charles-r-earp/runn)

+# Requirements
+Install OpenCL such that clinfo lists a device.
+Currently the first platform -> first device is selected.

 # Features
 Currently emu only supports OpenCL and f32 is the only floating point type.
 Traits are implemented on ndarray::ArrayBase.